 The sudden emergence of a start-up company offering an innovative service that gains popularity with users and spreads rapidly through the market is always a possibility in the Internet market.
 The Group fully intends to continue to gauge user opinions and usage with an eye to offering services that users want.
-However, it is possible that, the services of a newly emerging company could pose a competitive challenge to existing services.
+However, it is possible that a start-up company, or a specific service of such a company, could pose a competitive challenge to existing services.
 It is possible also that the Group will be obligated to make significant investments in developing new services to maintain its competitive advantage.
 Either eventuality could have a negative impact on the Group's business performance.